-The attorneys at Griffith Young can review whether you can request spousal support or whether a judge is likely to force you to make payments.
-Our Certified Family Law Specialists understand this area of law better than most attorneys, and we can provide the most cutting-edge advice.
+The attorneys at Griffith Young can review whether you can request spousal support or whether a judge is likely to force you to pay spousal support.
+Our Certified Family Law Specialists understand this area of law better than most spousal support attorneys, and we can provide the most cutting-edge advice.
 The laws regarding spousal support often change, including which spouse is required to pay taxes on the support.

 Negotiating Spousal Support